-developing autoimmune disorders.
-All Plaintiffs likewise allege their injuries were caused by Merck's research, manufacturing, testing, marketing, promotion, and labeling of Gardasil.
+The Plaintiffs in the Subject Actions allege they received the Gardasil vaccine and through the mechanism of action known as molecular mimicry, receipt of the Gardasil vaccine caused them to develop autoimmune disorders.
+All Plaintiffs likewise allege their injuries were caused by Merck's deceptive and deficient research, manufacturing, testing, marketing, promotion, and labeling of Gardasil.
 The factual investigation in all cases will focus on whether Gardasil has unreasonably dangerous side effects, whether Merck adequately warned of side effects and whether Gardasil caused Plaintiffs' injuries.
 The commonality among Plaintiffs' injuries further warrants centralization.

-D. Common Procedural Status.
+D. Common Procedural Status

-The First Subject Action was filed on July 17, 2020 (Gramza) and the most recent Gardasil autoimmune injury case was filed on or about April 5, 2022.
-As noted above, at least 91 additional actions are expected to be filed in the coming months (39 have exited Vaccine Court and are expected to be filed soon and 52 are in Vaccine Court and will be filed after the conclusion of the Vaccine Court) and nothing suggests the pace of filings will slow in the future.
+The first Subject Action was filed on July 17, 2020 (Gramza) and the most recent Gardasil autoimmune injury case was filed on or about April 5, 2022.
+As noted above, at least 91 additional actions are expected to be filed in the coming months (39 have exited Vaccine Court and are expected to be filed soon and 52 are in Vaccine Court and will be filed after the conclusion of the Vaccine Court).
+Further, there is nothing that suggests the pace of filings will slow in the future, rather, it appears these injuries and filings will continue.
+Many firms that market for vaccine injury cases do not seek out Gardasil cases, however, if marketing campaigns were to commence for